adaltas/node-shell/doc/usage/tutorial.md

     -h --help               Display help information

 EXAMPLES
-    log read --help         Show this message
+    log view --help         Show this message
 ```

 The `help` option is automatically registered to the application as well as to every commands.
 So, the same result as the above can be achieved with these commands:

 ```
-node log read --help
+node log view --help
-node log read -h
+node log view -h
 ```

 ## Structuring the code with routing

 We can build very simple CLI application using only one file like we made above.
 When the application is getting complex, the best practice is to load and configure the router in a separate top-level module that is dedicated to routing.

-Considering the "log" application containing the "append" and the "read" commands, each commands will define a `route` function.
+Considering the "log" application containing the "append" and the "view" commands, each commands will define a `route` function.
 We will refactor it according to this project structure:

 ```
 /
 |-- /node-modules
 |-- /routes
     |-- append.js
-    |-- read.js
+    |-- view.js
 |-- log.js
 |-- package.json
 |-- package-lock.json